Endpoint reference¶

 Endpoint summary¶

-Three groups, three auth styles:
+Four groups, four auth styles:

 | Group | Auth | Endpoints |